Control-Freaks/PicoWeb2040/README.md

 • Query data and set output state with Node-RED or view and control in web browser.

+• Interrupt bootup to force RP2040 into AP mode for field service.
+Use FTP to change WiFi connect info.

 • Simply flash RP2040 W with https://rpf.io/pico-w-firmware and copy all files to board using Thonny.

 • Disclaimer:  Not intended for production applications - security is unsophisticated - use at your own risk.